VictorJavier-f90/VictorJavier-f90/README.md

 - 📌 From Zaragoza, Aragon
 - :house: Based in Granada
 - 🎓 Industrial Engineer and Doctor in Mechanical Engineering by University of Zaragoza
-- 👨‍🔬 Postdoctoral Research Fellow in Applied Mathematics & Marine Science at Dept. of Structural Mechanics and Hydraulic Engineering, University of Granada
+- 👨‍🔬 Postdoctoral Research Fellow in Applied Mathematics and Marine Science at Dept. of Structural Mechanics and Hydraulic Engineering, University of Granada
 - 📚 Computational Fluid Dynamics, High-order methods, and Oceanography
 - 💻 Computer languages: Fortran, MATLAB and a bit of Python and C++